Clinical Professor Clinical Pathology and Endocrinology, Faculty of Medicine & Health Sciences

 In July 2014, he joined the School of Veterinary Medicine and Science at Nottingham University as a Clinical Associate Professor

-I am convenor of the embedded Clinical Pathology Module
+I am convenor of the embedded Clinical Pathology Module and D12ENI

 My past research has been clinically oriented with the aim of answering questions that arise in everyday clinical practice concerning pathogenesis, diagnosis, management and outcomes in companion animal endocrine disease and all species clinical pathology.

 Diagnostic laboratories generate large amounts of data which in addition to assisting individual patient management can provide insights into pathogenesis, and pathophysiology when appropriately analysed.
-Observations drawn from large data sets can answer research questions directly or from the basis of questions best investigated through laboratory techniques.
+Observations drawn from large data sets can answer research questions directly or form the basis of questions best investigated through laboratory techniques.

 University of NottinghamSutton Bonington Campus